Irregular threefolds with numerically trivial canonical divisor: Preparations

 where $E$ is a $g$-horizontal divisor and $V$ is a $g$-vertical divisor on $Y$.
-If moreover, $f$ is separable, then $\omega_{X_{A_1}}$ is locally free restricted on the generic fiber of $f_1$, and thus $E$ can be chosen so that, on the generic fiber $Y_\eta$ of $g$, $(p-1)E$ coincides with the conductor divisor of the normalization of $Y_\eta$ (see \cite{PW22}*{Theorem~1.2}).
-If $f$ is inseparable, then $E$ contains a nontrivial movable part (see \cite{JW21}*{Theorem~1.1} and \cite{CWZ23}*{Proposition~3.3}).
+If moreover, $f$ is separable, then $\omega_{X_{A_1}}$ is locally free restricted on the generic fiber of $f_1$, and thus $E$ can be chosen such that, on the generic fiber $Y_\eta$ of $g$, $(p-1)E$ coincides with the conductor divisor of the normalization of $Y_\eta$ (see \cite[Theorem~1.2]{PW22}).
+If $f$ is inseparable, then $E$ contains a nontrivial movable part (see \cite[Theorem~1.1]{JW21} and \cite[Proposition~3.4]{CWZ23}).
 Thus